goran-mahovlic/usb_keyboard/README.md

 https://github.com/goran-mahovlic/usb_keyboard/blob/master/HID_Standalone/Src/usbh_conf.c#L58

-Interrupt when HOST device is inserted?
+Tested with the scope:

+    PA10 is pullup by default
+    If OTG cable is connected (no mather if keyboard is connected) PA10 goes LOW When OTG cable is removed PA10 goes HIGH
+    If computes is connected PA10 stays HIGH

 https://github.com/goran-mahovlic/usb_keyboard/blob/master/HID_Standalone/Src/stm32l4xx_it.c#L148

+To check:

-To leve all this defined, use port as virtual serial, if interrupt hapens switch to HOST
+    [] Leve all this defined, use port as virtual serial, if interrupt hapens check PA10 status and switch SERIAL/HOST

-But still we need to test, how to detect host is removed...

 USB host port events